sk0le/Test-Spedd-Of-Your-Website/README.md

 ## Todos are :

-- Add automatic adding https:// infront of url
+- Add automatic adding https:// in front of url
 - Add new and better error handling